-An energy efficiency lease agreement dated April 16, 2018 was executed by and between the School District, the lessee, and First Security Finance, Inc., the lessor.
+An energy efficiency lease agreement dated April 16, 2018 was executed by and between the School District, the lessee, and First Security Finance Inc., the lessor.
 The agreement authorized the borrowing of \$11,725,622.21 for the purchase of energy efficiency equipment, machinery, supplies, building modifications and other energy saving items.
-Payments of the lease shall be made from the School District's capital projects fund.
+Payments of the lease shall be made from the capital projects fund.

-The School District's outstanding obligations from an energy efficiency lease agreement related to governmental activities of \$11,725,622.21 contain a provision that in an event of default, the lessor has the option of declaring outstanding amounts immediately due and payable or they may take possession of projects, equipment, machinery or supplies.
+The School District's outstanding obligations from an energy efficiency lease agreement related to governmental activities of \$11,356,891.21 contain a provision that in an event of default, the lessor has the option of declaring outstanding amounts immediately due and payable or they make take possession of project, equipment, machinery or supplies.